Magnetoelectric Switching of Magnetic Order in Rhombohedral Graphene

-\textbf{Results}\\ \textbf{Non-volatile electric field switching of magnetic order}\\ Device details are illustrated in Figure~\ref{fig: figure1}\textbf{a}.
-The RHG is encapsulated between layers of hBN, and dual graphite gates are employed above and below the stack.
-These enable independent control over both the electric displacement field across the RHG and the carrier density within the system.
+\textbf{Results}\\ \textbf{Non-volatile electric switching of magnetic order}\\ Device details are illustrated in Figure~\ref{fig: figure1}\textbf{a}.
+The R6G is encapsulated between layers of hBN, and dual graphite gates are employed above and below the stack.
+These enable independent control over both the electric displacement field across the R6G and the carrier density within the system.
 The displacement field is defined to be positive ($D > 0$) when oriented from the top to the bottom gate.
-An optical microscope image of the device is shown in Figure~\ref{fig: figure1}\textbf{d}.
+An optical microscope image of the device is shown in Figure~\ref{fig: figure1}\textbf{b}.
 The large RH stacked region allows the fabrication of multiple electrical contacts, enabling a study of transport homogeneity across the sample.
-In contrast to devices based on twisted graphene layers, where spatial inhomogeneity in twist angle often results in significant variations in physical properties at the micrometer scale, the RHG device shows consistent and reproducible transport behavior across different contact pairs \cite{Padhi2020, Shen2020, Mukherjee2025}.
-Figure~\ref{fig: figure1}\textbf{b} displays a 2D color map of the longitudinal resistance $R_{\text{xx}}$ as a function of carrier density $n$ and electric displacement field $D$ at zero magnetic field.
-The transport characteristics differ markedly from those of Bernal-stacked few-layer graphene.
-This work focuses on the symmetric regions at moderate positive and negative electric displacement fields, indicated by green and red boxes in Figure~\ref{fig: figure1}\textbf{b}.
-At low carrier densities, the chemical potential lies within the intrinsic low-energy flat bands of RHG.
-In this regime, the AHR, associated with orbital ferromagnetism, is shown to be magnetoelectrically tunable and enables robust, non-volatile resistance sign switching.
+In contrast to devices based on twisted graphene layers, where spatial inhomogeneity in twist angle often results in significant variations in physical properties at the micrometer scale, the R6G device shows consistent and reproducible transport behavior across different contact pairs~\cite{Padhi2020, Shen2020, Mukherjee2025}.
+Figure~\ref{fig: figure1}\textbf{c} displays a 2D color map of the longitudinal resistance $R_{\text{xx}}$ as a function of carrier density $n$ and electric displacement field $D$ at zero magnetic field.
+The transport characteristics differ significantly from those of Bernal-stacked multilayer graphene.
+This work focuses on the symmetric regions at moderate positive and negative electric displacement fields, indicated by green and red boxes in Figure~\ref{fig: figure1}\textbf{c}.
+Zoomed-in maps of the marked regions of interest are shown in Figure~\ref{fig: figure1}\textbf{d} and \textbf{e}.
+At low carrier densities, the chemical potential lies within the intrinsic low-energy flat bands of R6G.
+In this regime, the AHR is shown to be magnetoelectrically tunable and enables robust, non-volatile resistance sign switching.